repository-service-tuf/repository-service-tuf-worker/docs/source/devel/known_issues.rst

 The problem is the process of writing the role metadata files.

-For example, whenever you add a target to a delegated hash role (i.e.
+For example, whenever you add an artifact to a delegated hash role (i.e.
 ``bins-e``), you need to write a new ``<version>.bins-e.json``, bump the ``<version>.snapshot.json`` and the ``<version>.timestamp``.